John Henry (2020 film)

 John Henry is a 2020 American thriller drama film starring Terry Crews and Ludacris, and directed by Will Forbes.
 Inspired by the folk lore of John Henry, the plot follows an ex-gang member from Los Angeles who must help two immigrant children who are on the run from his former crime boss.
-The film had a limited release on January 24, 2020, and received negative reviews from critics.
+The film had a limited release on January 24, 2020, and received negative reviews from critics with a 0% Rotten Tomatoes score.